Stop Looking for Your Perfect Match

 One popular dating website suggests there are 29 different dimensions of compatibility.
 Whoa!
 That’s a lot of compatibility (or a lot of places where you could fail to be compatible).

-As I’ve stated in a past DNA post, “I wish every wise individual could understand how they measured up in 29 different areas of their personality.
+As I’ve stated in a past Date Night Advice (DNA) post, “I wish every wise individual could understand how they measured up in 29 different areas of their personality.
 And then could see how their profile would fit (or not fit) with potential dating partners.
 That would be invaluable!”